Rock music in Russia: Various music scenes

 In the early- to mid-1980s, rock clubs were founded in Moscow, Leningrad (now Saint Petersburg) and Sverdlovsk (now Yekaterinburg).
 These three cities had their own rock scenes and friendly collaborations between artists were commonplace.

 The Leningrad Rock Club, founded in 1981 and supported by the CPSU, Komsomol, and the city and federal governments, was probably the biggest venue, featuring "classic Russian rock" by Aquarium, Kino, Zoopark, Piknik, Alisa, DDT, Televizor, N.E.P., etc. It also included the nascent Russian art-rock movement, typified by bands such as Auktyon.
-The important figure of Leningrad Rock scene, Sergey Kuryokhin, the well-known piano/keyboard player of different music genres including rock and free-jazz, and leader of his ambitious multimedia project Pop Mekhanika, one of the first Soviet underground musicians who released his albums in Europe and USA.
+An important figure in the Leningrad Rock scene was Sergey Kuryokhin, a well-known piano/keyboard player of different music genres including rock and free-jazz, and leader of his ambitious multimedia project Pop Mekhanika, was one of the first Soviet underground musicians to release albums in Europe and the United States.

-Bands from Sverdlovsk, such as Nautilus Pompilius, Chaif, and Agatha Christie, produced more melodic music making heavy use of keyboards and synthesizers.
+Bands from Sverdlovsk, such as Nautilus Pompilius, Chaif, and Agatha Christie, produced more melodic music, making heavy use of keyboards and synthesizers.

-Moscow rock bands, such as Aria, Mashina Vremeni, Voskreseniye, Center, Krematorij and Zvuki Mu, were rather different from the others and sometimes more discreet.
+Moscow rock bands, such as Aria, Mashina Vremeni, Voskreseniye, Center, Krematorij and Zvuki Mu, were rather different from the others, and sometimes more discreet.

-The Siberian rock scene began in the 1980s, with songwriters such as Egor Letov (Grazhdanskaya Oborona, Omsk), Kalinov most, Alexander Bashlachev and Yanka Dyagileva.
+The Siberian rock scene began in the 1980s, with songwriters such as Yegor Letov (Grazhdanskaya Oborona, Omsk), Kalinov most, Alexander Bashlachev and Yanka Dyagileva.
 Their music varied from simple lo-fi punk to indie rock (sometimes acoustic), and the core of their songs were the lyrics.
 Many albums were first self-released and distributed among fans via trading, then officially re-released years later.
-Lyrics were often obscene, and the musicians had major problems with the Soviet administration and KGB.
-A notable act that was not a member of any of the three Rock-Clubs but nonetheless highly popular is rock and roll band Secret.
+Lyrics were often obscene, and showed that the writers had major problems with the Soviet administration and KGB.
+A notable act that was not a member of any of the three Rock-Clubs, but nonetheless highly popular, is rock and roll band Secret.

-At that time the Russian heavy-metal scene originated thanks to bands like Aria, Chorny Kofe and Master (formed by a few ex-members of Aria).
+At that time, the Russian heavy-metal scene originated thanks to bands like Aria, Chorny Kofe and Master (formed by a few ex-members of Aria).

-The glam-metal band Gorky Park achieved high popularity in the west and was even aired on MTV.
+The glam-metal band Gorky Park achieved high popularity in the west, and was even aired on MTV.

-Russian punk's unique style is generally accepted to be most idealized by Grazhdanskaya Oborona and by Egor Letov's other projects.
+Russian punk's unique style is generally accepted to be most idealized by Grazhdanskaya Oborona and by Yegor Letov's other projects.
 The music mixes equal parts Western punk and traditional Russian influences, with gritty production and extremely charged and political lyrics.